dpretet/svut/README.md

 Two functions follow, `setup()` and `teardown()`.
 Use them to configure the environment of the testcases:
 - setup() is called before each testcase execution
-- tearndown() after each testcase execution
+- teandown() after each testcase execution

 A testcase is enclosed between to specific defines: